haavardnk/IIA1317/README.md

 # IIA1317
-Exercises for Object-oriented Analysis, Design and Programming
+Code for assignments given in the course Object-oriented Analysis, Design and Programming (IIA1317) at University of South-Eastern Norway